GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 1. Identifying objectives and use cases - This playbook is a great resource to help identify pilot objectives and use cases.
 2. Pilot size and executive support - Gain CIO and CISO sponsorship and identify a pilot user group commensurate with the production population.
 A pilot size should include users from the general population and not be limited to IT staff only.
 For most piloting agencies, this was 5%.
 3. Timeline - Pilots range from a couple of months to a year, including all research and planning based on size and complexity.
 The actual pilot may only run for a couple of weeks.
 4. Pilot team and resources– Identify and engage with all stakeholders, including identifying a pilot lead and support team.
 For some agencies, this could include multiple teams spread across a network, directory, cloud, HSPD-12, security, and other offices.
-Also, identify your pilot components such as operating system, access tools, browser, and platform or roaming authenticator types.
+Also, identify your pilot components such as operating system, access tools, devices, browsers, and platform or roaming authenticator types.
 5. Risk and challenges – List your known and anticipated risks and challenges.
 These can include those listed in this playbook or agency-specific, like resource limitations or user adoption.
 6. Success metrics - There are a range of success metrics.
 Here are some examples.
     1. Remove passwords from our enterprise SSO tool as an authenticator option.